 Make sure to complete the required documents before arriving.
 That includes travel documents or passports and admission fees.
 Always remember to checklist everything for a smooth process.

 Airport General Facilities

 Wanting to give wider access to international travelers, YIA Airport opens Tourist Information Center.
 Yet, this could also come in handy for local travelers.
-Especially those who wish to find another gem of Yogyakarta’s instead of the main ones.
+Especially those who wish to find another gem of Yogyakarta instead of the main ones.
 This corner is easy to find right outside the arrival area.

 Restaurants, Cafes, & Mini Market

 From traditional restaurants to fast-food chains, both inside and outside the passenger’s area.
-Some of the famous names are Solaria, KFC, or Roti O for light snacks.
+Some of the famous names are Solaria, KFC, and Roti O for light snacks.
 If travelers wish to enjoy refreshments, the alternative is one of the coffee shops.
 That includes the coffee benchmark Starbucks located inside the departure area.